Other / mixed grade configuration · Cincinnati, OH

 How many students attend Mt.
 Healthy Early Learning Center?

 Mt.
 Healthy Early Learning Center has 279 students enrolled.
-It is a other school in Cincinnati, OH.
+It is a public school in Cincinnati, OH.

 What is the student-teacher ratio at Mt.
 Healthy Early Learning Center?